Antipathy

 Conflagration

-Originally written for a member of a University of Minnesota clarinet quartet member, “Conflagration” is an intensely technical piece that maintains interest for both performer and audience member.
+Originally written for a member of a University of Minnesota clarinet quartet, “Conflagration” is an intensely technical piece that maintains interest for both performer and audience member.

 The story of the Pentangle comes from Arthurian legend.
 A shape with five points and angles, it was placed on a shield, with each point representing a particular ideal or concept.
 All five of these movements are rather short, with the entire work clocking in around ten minutes.
 I had the opportunity to take this piece to the Atlantic Music Festival in the summer of 2014, where a woodwind quintet was able to workshop the piece and provide feedback.